UNCIVIL WAR

 (c) 2020 Denise I. Griggs

 Mississippi was one of several slave owning states that seceded from the government and declared themselves the new Confederate States.
-Peter's White half-brother enlisted in their new army.
+Peter's White half-brother enlisted in this new army.
 When the Confederate States army fired on Fort Sumter in April 1861, it began the Civil War.

 This story is a "must read," so that teens and young adults may know and understand that life isn't always what it “appears” or is “said” to be.